Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-06-settingup-p5.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.10.2/p5.js"></script>
 ```

-How does this work in an html page?
+How does this work on an HTML page?

 ```html
 <html>